facebook/react-native-website/docs/accessibility.md

 ### accessibilityLiveRegion (Android)

 When components dynamically change, we want TalkBack to alert the end user.
-This is made possible by the ‘accessibilityLiveRegion’ property.
-It can be set to ‘none’, ‘polite’ and ‘assertive’:
+This is made possible by the `accessibilityLiveRegion` property.
+It can be set to `none`, `polite` and `assertive`:

 - **none** Accessibility services should not announce changes to this view.
 - **polite** Accessibility services should announce changes to this view.